 A PTC will be treated as carrying on “related trust business” if it acts as trustee of (i) a single trust, all the beneficiaries of which are charities or have certain specified blood, marital or adopted relationships to the settlor (i.e. the person establishing the trust), or (ii) more than one trust, each of the settlors of which have those relationships to each other and all the beneficiaries of which have those relationships to the settlors of the trusts (or are charities).

-For more information on the use of Private Trust Companies, please contact us.
+For more information on the use of Private Trust Companies, please contact us and we will get back to you as soon as possible.